scala/scala3/docs/blog/_posts/2019-05-24-15th-dotty-milestone-release.md

 f(1)(3)
 ```

-This change is done to reduce confusion when calling functions with mixed explicit and implied parameters.
+We changed this to reduce confusion when calling functions with mixed explicit and implied parameters.

 ## Type-safe Pattern Bindings
 ```scala